Perhaps one of the most challenging components of divorce is deciding which parent will get custody of the children.

 If you’re a father fighting for your rights to your child, an experienced family law attorney can help you build your case to attain the best outcome.

-How to Prepare for Custody Proceedings
+How to Prepare for Custody Proceedings in SC

 It’s important to know your rights and your options when it comes to child custody.
 By talking to a compassionate, experienced family law attorney, you can determine what your best legal moves are to help ensure your child is protected and taken care of.